sjreich/average_difference/README.md

 ```
 and the sum of those differences if 4.

-What's in here shows a brute force approach, which runs in O(n) time.
-It also shows a smarter approach, which runs in O(n log(n)) time.
+The brute force approach would be to find the distance between every pair of values, and take the average of those.
+That runs in O(n) time.

-Roughly, the idea is: instead of calculating every distance directly, instead create clusters of values, and then calculate the distances between those clusters.
+The smarter approach, very roughly, is to create clusters of values and calculate the distances between those clusters.

+In a bit more detail, you only directly calculate the distance between each point and one of its neighbors.
+Then you treat each pair of points as a cluster, and find the distance to the next neighboring cluster.
+Then you do the same with each cluster of four points, then eight, and so on until you've got them all in a single cluster.

+This runs in O(n log(n)) time.